Bud Philbrook, JD

 Hilton Head Island, SC

 Sue consults with corporations, governments and non-profits in participatory approaches to organization development, operational planning, transition management, management development and organization analysis.
 She earned a Bachelor‘s Degree in Business Administration and an Masters in Organization Development at Pepperdine University.
 Sue is a founding member of Minnesota Worldwide Women, Minnesota Facilitator’s Network (MFN), International Association of Facilitators (IAF) and MSOD Alumni Network.
 Sue has been a volunteer or team leader on more than a dozen Global Volunteers programs.
+She chairs the board Membership committee.

 Elk River, MN